 KP’s Pick: Arizona

 San Francisco 49ers at New Orleans Saints (+2.5)

 This matchup features San Francisco’s league leading rush offense (165.3 ypg) taking on New Orleans and its second ranked passing offense (296.4 ypg).
 As always, the 49ers, will likely attempt to run the ball, eat clock and force the Saints to limited time on offense, forced to tangle with San Francisco’s highly talented defense.
 The Niners followed its mediocre performance against the Rams with a dominating victory against the Bears.
-It appears that Colin Kaepernick is set to start this game, even though Alex Smith is cleared to return from a concussion.
+It appears Colin Kaepernick is set to start the game, even though Alex Smith could return from a concussion.
 Many are leaning towards a Saints team that has had some recent success, plus will be playing at home.
 But while there is a QB controversy brewing in San Francisco, you can’t ignore just how solid Kaepernick played last week, combined with his ability to run and throw.
 It’s also the quality of San Francisco’s defense, and that’s why I’m sticking with the 49ers.